HPE Developer Community Portal

 Each notebook generally has several sections.
 Start with the Read Me First and follow the instructions from there.

 One hour prior to the end of the 4-hour period, you will receive an email reminding you that your session is coming to a close and that you should download the workshop notebook if you anticipate using it in the future.
 At the end of every session, the environment is cleaned up automatically, so be sure to save your work.

 At the end of the workshop, you will receive a final email indicating that the workshop is over.
 In the email, you will also be asked to take a short survey.
 The results of this survey will help us improve how we offer the workshops-on-demand in the future.
 Your feedback is very important to our being able to meet your needs, so we encourage you to take just a few minutes to fill it out.

 To receive SME assistance through our workshop Slack channel, make sure you join the workspace.
 We staff the channel to answer questions between 4 am and 4 pm EST Monday through Friday.
 You may wish to ensure you schedule the timing of your course between those hours if you think you’ll have questions or need additional help.

-There will be a limited number of seats available for the pilot program.
+There will be a limited number of seats available.
 These seats will be filled on a first-come/first-serve basis.
 We look forward to the opportunity of offering these workshops to you.
-If the pilot program is successful, we will work on expanding our library with more courses.
-Remember to check back on the HPE DEV blog for any further updates.
+Remember to check the Hack Shack workshops library regularly for any further updates.